adishalilovic-abh/atlantbh-devops-internship/07-environment-variables/README.md

 ## Task
 Variables like hostname, username and password often need to be changed.
 Configure frontend and backend apps to use environment variables for REST_API_URL, Postgres datasource.url, username and password

-Fork/clone frontend and backend repositories and make changes (including changes in future tasks) in these repositories.
+Fork/clone [frontend](https://github.com/spring-petclinic/spring-petclinic-angular) and [backend](https://github.com/spring-petclinic/spring-petclinic-rest) repositories and make changes (including changes in future tasks) in these repositories.

 ## Environment variable

-Source:
 - [What Is an Environment Variable?](https://kinsta.com/knowledgebase/what-is-an-environment-variable/)
 - [An Introduction to Environment Variables and How to Use Them](https://medium.com/chingu/an-introduction-to-environment-variables-and-how-to-use-them-f602f66d15fa)